← Back to Home

 Understanding financial control

-Financial abuse, often referred to as economic abuse, constitutes a variant of domestic and family violence.
-It frequently entails an individual employing financial resources in manners that can inflict harm and exert dominance over you.
-Financial abuse may manifest in various forms, such as obstructing your ability to secure employment or coercing you into obtaining loans that are not in your best interest.
-It may entail behaviours by loved ones, partners, family members, persons of trust, carers or online abusers.
+- FINANCIAL ABUSE, often referred to as economic abuse, constitutes a variant of domestic and family violence. - FINANCIAL ABUSE entails an individual employing financial resources in manners that can inflict harm, torment and exert dominance over you.
+This is otherwise known as coercive control. - COERCIVE CONTROL is defined as a person using repeated patterns of physical or non-physical abuse to hurt, scare, intimidate, threaten or control someone. - FINANCIAL ABUSE may manifest in various forms, such as obstructing your ability to secure employment or distressing and coercing you into obtaining loans that are not in your best interest. - FINANCIAL ABUSE may involve behaviours by loved ones, partners, family members, trusted individuals, carers, or online perpetrators.

 Therapy approach